renzora/plugins/readme.md

 plugin.load({ id: 'template_plugin', url: 'template/index.html', drag: true, reload: true });
 ```

-Once you have loaded the plugin your `template_plugin` or anything you decide to call your plugin will be added to the global scope of the window.
+Once you have loaded the plugin your `template_plugin` or any other id specified will be added to the global scope of the window.
 You can define variables within your plugin like follows:

 ```
 window[id] = {